Radiator repair service in Brooklyn NY

 STEP 2 – MEASURE & MARK YOUR CENTRE LINE

-Mark where the centre of the radiator will be at the centre of the wall.
+Mark where the center of the radiator will be at the center of the wall.

 STEP 3 – FIND THE CENTRE OF THE BRACKETS

 When you have marked your center-point, you will then have to measure the center between the left and right brackets.
 It is best to do this with the radiator led flat on its back.